metacpan/metacpan-cpan-extracted/distros/R/RT-Extension-ModifyUsersPrefs/README.md

 # LICENSE AND COPYRIGHT

-This software is Copyright (c) 2017 by Gérald Sédrati-Dinet, Easter-Eggs
+This software is Copyright (c) 2017-2022 by Gérald Sédrati, Easter-Eggs

 This is free software, licensed under:

 The GNU General Public License, Version 3, June 2007

-# POD ERRORS

-Hey! **The above document had some coding errors, which are explained below:**

-- Around line 21:

-    &#x3d;back without =over